ks982579/ksulldev-astro/src/pages/notes/data-science/select-math-techniques.md

 #### Example

 Those steps, to me, are a little confusing so lets dive into an example.
+The book looks at a very small dataset of 6 records with 2 variables each.
+Each dataset is its own cluster at first.
+The Euclidean distance is found between points.
+Data with smallest distances are _merged_.

+You may think you got straight from 6 clusters to 3, I did at first.
+But you only merge smallest distances for non-overlapping points.
+So record 5 cannot merge with record 4 and record 3 in the same round.

+If distance from row 4 to 5 is the smallest, then we create cluster $C_1$.
+Then, if row 5 to 3 has the smallest distance, we create cluster $C_2$ which incorporates all of $C_1$, not just row 5, and the new point.
+Continue on this trend, clustering points and clusters.

+Apparently you still measure distances between points even after you cluster.
+I thought you'd get the cluster's centre, but doesn't look to be the case.
+This creates sort of a hierarchy of points as well.

+## 5.3 - Linear Regression

 p.
-95
+99